katrina356/TitanicProject/README.md

 ![](Resources/Images/randomforest.png)
 ___
-Pandas Profiling - During the research and analysis of the modeling process, Pandas profiling was discovered as a great way to view the overall statistics of the data.
+Pandas_Profiling.
+During the research and analysis of the modeling process, Pandas profiling was discovered as a tool to view the overall statistics of the data.
 It is visually more appealing and interactive.

 THIS MAY NOT BE THE IMAGE WE WANT TO USE FOR THE PANDAS PROFILING...